needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 If you notice that your connection is timing out, you can increase the connection timeout in the **Advanced Settings** of the Play To Device Editor Window.
 The default timeout is 5 seconds.

 ![Play To Device Window](images/PlayToDevice/PlayToDeviceWindow.png)

+**NOTE**: If you select multiple connections at once, content will be streamed to all selected hosts simultaneously.

 ## Subsequent Usage